Professor, PLCY 717: Comparative Political Institutions and Policy UNC Public Policy PhD Program Core, Spring 2019, Spring 2020, Spring 2021.

-Professor, GLBL 590: Methods for Social Sciences Research, UNC Global Studies MA Program Core, Fall 2018, Spring 2020.
+Professor, GLBL 490: Quantitative and Qualitative Methods for Social Sciences Research, UNC Global Studies MA Program Core, Fall 2018, Spring 2020.

 Professor, PLCY 581: Research Design in Public Policy, UNC Global Studies MA Program Core, Fall 2016.